japanj/pugs-detection/README.md

 ## Getting Started

+(need to be changed since GitHub Relase limit that each file size can't exceed 2 GB)

 ### Option 1: Download Complete Package from Release tag
 1. Download the complete package from the [Releases](https://github.com/japanj/pugs-detection/releases) page